 host [INTERNAL_USER] all samenet md5

-If Postgres has to be accesed externally, restrict which external IP address has the right to access it and create an external user with password.
+If we need to enable a PostgreSQL remote connection, we can restrict which external IP address has the right to access it with an external user with password.
 Finally, at the following line at the end of the pg_hba.conf file:

 host [EXTERNAL_USER] all [EXTERNAL_IP] md5